danwing/cidfi/draft-wing-cidfi.md

   |  HTTPS: Ok                         |                  |
   |<-----------------------------------+                  |
 ~~~~~
-{: artwork-align="center"}
+{: #flow-diag title="Example of Flow Exhange" artwork-align="center"}

 Because multiple QUIC clients will use the same incoming Destination
 CID on their own UDP 4-tuple, the STUN Indication message also allows
-the CIDFI network element to distinguish which UDP 4-tuple belongs to
+a CNE to distinguish which UDP 4-tuple belongs to
 each CIDFI client.

 To reduce CIDFI setup time the client STUN Indication MAY be sent at
-the same time as the QUIC Initial packet, which is encouraged
+the same time as the QUIC Initial packet {{Section 17.2.2 of QUIC}}, which is encouraged
 if the client remembers the server supports CIDFI (0-RTT).

 To prevent replay attacks, the Nonce is usable only for authenticating
 one UDP 4-tuple.
 When the connection is migrated ({{Section 9 of
-QUIC}}) the CIDFI network element won't apply any CIDFI behavior to
+QUIC}}) the CNE won't apply any CIDFI behavior to
 that newly-migrated connection.
 The client will have to restart
 CIDFI procedures at the beginning ({{attach}}).